JSAbrahams/mamba/doc/types.md

 We can use a trivial type `EvenNum` to demonstrate how one would use conditions in a type alias.
 Say we define the type-alias `EvenNum`:

-    type EvenNum <- Int where
+    type EvenNum isa Int where
         self mod 2 is 0 # we can list more conditions below this one.
 They must all evaluate to a boolean.

 Which is the same as:

-    type EvenNum <- Int where
+    type EvenNum isa Int where
         self mod 2 is 0 else Err()

 We can also rewrite it for a more descriptive error message:

-    type EvenNum <- Int where
+    type EvenNum isa Int where
         self mod 2 is 0 else Err("Expected an even number but was: [self]")

 This defines all `Int`, or Integers, that are even.
 That is, the condition listed above holds.